-SERVICE BENEFIT FOR PERSONS UNDER AGE 21 16.
-Mental Health Case Management Services [defined as services rendered to support outpatient mental health clinical services].
+SERVICE BENEFIT FOR PERSONS UNDER AGE 21 BENEFIT FOR PERSONS AGED 21 AND OLDER 17.18.
+Mental Health Crisis Services [defined as services rendered to alleviate a psychiatric emergency].
 Covered as medically necessary.
-21 AND OLDER Covered as medically necessary.
-17. Mental Health Crisis Services [defined as services rendered to alleviate a psychiatric emergency].
 Covered as medically necessary.
+18.19.
+Methadone Clinic Services [defined as services provided by a methadone clinic].
 Covered as medically necessary.
-18. Methadone Clinic Services [defined as services provided by a methadone clinic].
-Covered as medically necessary.
 Not covered.
-19. Non-Emergency Ambulance Trans- portation, [defined at 42 CFR §440.170(a)(1) and (3)].
+19.20.
+Non- Emergency Ambulance Transportation, [defined at 42 CFR §440.170(a)(1) and (3)].
 Covered as medically necessary.
 Covered as medically necessary.
-20. Non-Emergency Transportation [defined at 42 CFR §440.170(a)(1) and (3)].
+20.21.
+Non- Emergency Transportation [defined at 42 CFR §440.170(a)(1) and (3)].
 Covered as necessary for enrollees lacking accessible transportation for covered services.
 Emphasis shall be placed on the utilization of fixed route and/or public transportation where appropriate and available.
 Covered as necessary for enrollees lacking accessible transportation for covered services.
 Emphasis shall be placed on the utilization of fixed route and/or public transportation where appropriate and available.
 The travel to access primary care and dental services must meet the requirements of the TennCare demonstration project terms and conditions.
 The availability of specialty services as related to travel distance should meet the usual and customary standards for the community.
 However, in the event the MCC is unable to negotiate such an arrangement for an enrollee, transportation must be provided regardless of whether the enrollee has access to transportation.
 The travel to access primary care and dental services must meet the requirements of the TennCare demonstration project terms and conditions.
 The availability of specialty services as related to travel distance should meet the usual and customary standards for the community.
 However, in the event the MCC is unable to negotiate such an arrangement for an enrollee, transportation must be provided regardless of whether the enrollee has access to transportation.
 If the enrollee is a minor child, transportation must be provided for the child and an accompanying adult.
 However, transportation for a minor child shall not be denied pursuant to any policy which poses a blanket restriction due to enrollee's age or lack of parental accompaniment.
-Any decision to deny trans- For persons dually eligible for Medicare and Medicaid, non-emergency transportation to access medical services covered by Medicare is provided, as long as these services would be covered by TennCare for the enrollee if he did not have Medicare.
-The Medicare provider of the medical service does not have to
+Any decision to deny transportation of a minor child due to an enrollee's age or lack of parental accompaniment must be made on a case-by-case basis and must be based on the individual For persons dually eligible for Medicare and Medicaid, non-emergency transportation to access medical services covered by Medicare is provided, as long as these services would be covered by TennCare for the enrollee if he did not have Medicare.
+The Medicare provider of the medical service does not have to participate in TennCare.
+Transportation to these medical services is covered within the same access standards as those applicable for TennCare